pharo-open-documentation/pharo-wiki/General/HowToRunPharoFromCommandLine.md

-# Getting Pharo runnning from the command line
+# Getting Pharo running from the command line

 Here are some simple steps to get Pharo ready from the command line.
 The script assumes that you have a bin folder in your home directory.